-This reports the MAIB’s investigation into the grounding of the general cargo vessel Danio in the Farne Islands nature reserve, off the east coast of England, at 0330 on 16 March 2013.
-The chief officer, who was the officer on watch, had fallen asleep.
+On 16 March 2013, at 0330, the general cargo vessel Danio grounding in the Farne Islands nature reserve, off the east coast of England.
 The very high workload placed on the two deck officers was typical of that found on many near coastal vessels trading in European waters.
 Unfortunately, as is commonly found after such accidents, the available barriers against fatigue, such as the Bridge Navigational Watch Alarm System and the use of lookouts had been circumvented.

 Chief Inspector’s statement

 A significant finding from the MAIB’s 2004 Bridge Watchkeeping Safety Study was that two watchkeepers were not enough to operate sea-going vessels safely, especially when their 6 hours on / 6 hours off watchkeeping pattern was frequently disrupted by port calls.
 The UK pressed for an increase to the minimum manning of merchant vessels over 500gt, but this was not supported by other States.
 Ten years on, the situation remains unchanged, and since the Safety Study, the MAIB has recorded a further 9 groundings of vessels operating with just two watchkeepers.
 Investigation of these accidents shows that the mandated safety barriers, intended to limit the effects of cumulative fatigue that are endemic in this sector of the industry, are not working.